 where $\rho(r)$ is the density profile, $\sigma_{\mathrm{rad}}(r)$ the radial velocity dispersion, $\beta(r)$ the velocity anisotropy parameter, and $\Phi(r)$ the gravitational potential.
-In general, this equilibrium condition is not exactly satisfied by realistic halos formed in $N$-body simulations.
-To quantify the degree to which halos deviate from Jeans equilibrium, we define the \emph{Jeans deviation parameter} $\delta_J(r)$ as
+In general, this equilibrium condition is not exactly satisfied by realistic haloes formed in $N$-body simulations.
+To quantify the degree to which haloes deviate from Jeans equilibrium, we define the \emph{Jeans deviation parameter} $\delta_J(r)$ as

 This dimensionless quantity measures the local imbalance between the pressure gradient and the gravitational force. \footnote{Note that, because we use an absolute value in Equation~\ref{eq:jeans_dev}, our Jeans deviation parameter does not distinguish between ``pressure-driven'' versus ``gravitation-driven'' departures from Jeans equilibrium.} By construction, a halo in perfect Jeans equilibrium at satisfies $\delta_J(r)=0$ at all radii, while larger values of $\delta_J(r)$ indicate stronger departures from equilibrium.